Doubly robust and computationally efficient high-dimensional variable selection: Best of both worlds: Tower PCM

 \subsection{Type-I error control and equivalence to the oracle test}

 In this section, we establish the Type-I error control of the tPCM test.
-To this end, we will show that the tPCM test is asymptotically equivalent to an oracle test.
-For the remainder of this section, we will focus on the test of $H_{0j}$ for a single predictor $j$, and sometimes omit the index $j$ to lighten the notation.
-To define the oracle test, we begin by defining the residuals
+To this end, we show that the tPCM test is asymptotically equivalent to an oracle test.
+For the remainder of this section, we focus on the test of $H_{0j}$ for a single predictor $j$, and sometimes omit the index $j$ to lighten the notation.
+We denote a sequence of null distribution by $\law_n \in \nulllaws_{n,j}$.